-Good use of the preprocessor calculator can make life much easier for FORM.
-For example the following statements make quite some difference.
+are quite different in nature.
 In the first statement the compiler gets an expression with a composite denominator.
 The compiler never tries to simplify expressions by doing algebra on them.
 Sometimes this may not be optimal, but there are cases in which it would cause wrong results (in particular when noncommuting and commuting functions are mixed and wildcards are used).
 Hence the composite denominator has to be worked out during run time for each term separately.
 The second statement has the preprocessor work out the sum and hence the compiler gets a simple fraction and less time will be needed during running.
 Note that id f('i') = {1/('i'+1)};